DorcasWanjiku/Instagram-page/README.md

-# Istagram Clone.
+# Istagram Page.
-An Instagram clone developed using django framework
+An Instagram page developed using django framework

 ## Author and contact details
-* Ronald Kiprotich
+* Dorcas Wanjiku
-Email: protich12@gmail.com
+Email: smallwanjiku@gmail.com

 # Project Description
 A user of the application should be able to: